pretorh/lfs-notes/steps/5-temp-system.md

 see `scripts/sanity-check.sh` and run with `SANITY_CC=cc sh sanity-check.sh`

-## Part 3

-- bzip2
-    - no config needed

 # Finalizing the temp system

 run as root user (at least for the change command, but also for all following that)